Brazilian science fiction: 20th century

-As Brazil entered the 20th century, more utopian strains of speculative fiction emerged, as well as developing latent elements of social criticism.
-The scientifically inclined lost world model of speculative fiction was still popular within Brazil.
-Writers such as Gastão Cruls’ used the narrative framework to create works with an underlying message.
-“A Amazônia Misteriosa” from 1925 was based around the discovery of a secluded tribe deep within the Amazon, being experimented on by a German Scientist.
-The novel drew heavily from H G Wells’ “The Island of Doctor Moreau”, but used the premise as a way to explore and criticize Neo-Colonial attitudes.
-Wells’ influence loomed large over Brazilian writers in the first half of the 20th century, as Jules Verne had in the latter half of the 19th century.
-His influence can be seen in the work of both novelists and the serialized Pulp writers.
-While there were important novels published during this era, the majority of Science Fiction published up until the 1960s appeared in cheap Pulp magazines.
-The work was often formulaic and drew heavily from the cliches of American Pulp fiction.
+H. G. Wells’ influence loomed large over Brazilian writers in the first half of the 20th century, as Jules Verne had in the latter half of the 19th century.
+His influence can be seen in the work of both novelists and the serialized pulp writers.
+While there were important novels published during this era, the majority of science fiction published up until the 1960s appeared in cheap pulp magazines.
+The work was often formulaic and drew heavily from the cliches of American pulp fiction.
 Authors such as Rubens Francisco Lucchetti were emblematic of the era; Lucchetti was hugely prolific and published more than 1500 pulp stories under a number of pseudonyms over the course of his career.